Florida Title Insurance Q&A

 There’s a simple answer to this question: No. Title insurance is never transferable when the ownership of a property changes, and it similarly can’t be assumed by a new owner.
 In fact, a title insurance policy itself terminates when the legal title on a property changes.

-How do you sign a title over in Florida?
+How do you transfer a title in Florida?

-Signing over a title in Florida is actually quite simple — assuming the title is unencumbered.
+Transferring a title in Florida is actually quite simple — assuming the title is unencumbered.
 What does “unencumbered” mean?
 It means there are no competing claims or liens on the property.
-In these cases, a deed is used to transfer the title of the property to the new owner.
+In these cases, a simple Quitclaim Deed could be used to transfer the title of the property to the new owner.

 What is the cost of title transfer in Florida?